+- Semi-private room (or a private room if medically necessary)

+- Meals including special diets

 - Regular nursing services

 - Costs of special care units (such as intensive care or coronary care units)

 - Drugs and medications

 - Lab tests

 - X-rays and other radiology services

 - Necessary surgical and medical supplies

 - Use of appliances, such as wheelchairs

 - Operating and recovery room costs

 - Physical, occupational, and speech language therapy

 - Inpatient substance abuse services

-For Medicare-covered admissions, per admission: \$375 copay per day, for days 1 to 5 and \$0 copay per day, for days 6 to 90 for Medicare-covered hospital care.
+For Medicare-covered admissions, per admission: \$0 copay for each Medicare-covered hospital stay.
 Lifetime Reserve Days \$0 copay per day.

 Lifetime Reserve Days are additional days that the plan will pay for when members are in a hospital for more than the number of days covered by the plan.
-Members have a total of 60 reserve days that can be used during their lifetime If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital.
+Members have a total of 60 reserve days that can be used during their lifetime.

+If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital.